 5. Proper storage is key to stop food waste

 There are a ton of really good, sustainable products on the market that will help keep your food fresh longer.
 One of my fav’s is Abeego, these are beeswax wraps I have been using for years, they are amazing at keeping your cheese, fruit, vegetables, herbs, bread and other solid food products fresh.
 Founder Toni Desrosiers created Abeego in her kitchen with the simple purpose to find a solution to preserve food naturally.
 The wraps are a breathable, antibacterial and reusable alternative to plastic food wrap.

-Abeego is founded on the principles that all the ingredients used in their food wraps will be completely natural, keep food fresh and be approved by the FDA for food contact.
+Abeego is founded on the principle that all the ingredients used in their food wraps will be completely natural, keep food fresh and be approved by the FDA for food contact.

 I love that the sustainable Abeego products allow food to breathe so that ethylene gas can dissipate and produce can live longer.
 And, when you’re done using the Abeego wrap, don’t toss it out!
 Just give it a wash in cold water and it’s ready to use again once.
 They last about a year!

 6. Hack it!

 - Here are a few of my fav food hacks:

 - When it comes to leftovers!
 Use up that last bit of yogurt for smoothies or cereal toppings.

 - Keep fresh herbs fresh longer.
 Simply wash, pat dry, and store in tightly closed jars in the fridge.
 Jars seem to help them keep longer and cut down on plastic waste at the same time.